-4. Don't try to solve everything - Stay on topic
+4. Do not try to solve everything - Stay on topic

-This tip also ties into agenda.
-In short: many issues often arrives when you discuss certain topics.
+This tip also ties into the agenda.
+In short: many issues often arrive when you discuss certain topics.
 These are often more detailed and require certain knowledge.
-Maybe you are in a meeting with 8 people.
+Maybe you are in a meeting with eight people.
 You end up discussing a detail and it is really just two people discussing.
 Does this sound familiar?
 Details should be discussed in separate meetings and the meeting should continue on the main point.
-If the detail is a show stopper you could hold the meeting until it is resolved or allow people to leave if they have no input.
+If the detail is a showstopper you could hold the meeting until it is resolved or allow people to leave if they have no input.
 But in my experience that is rarely needed.

 The meeting might have the characteristics of a brainstorm.
 These can take you away from the topic, but usually this is usually the topic from a new angle or in a broader sense.
 The meeting will still focus on the issue at hand.